drug-design/course/docs/chapters/protein-structure.md

 ### The History

-Thus little by little, the idea that the biological function of proteins can be understood in terms of their 3D structure has proved to be true.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/history-5aa7c9a5'><i class='fa fa-play' aria-hidden='true'></i></button>Thus little by little, the idea that the biological function of proteins can be understood in terms of their 3D structure has proved to be true.
 Today, almost half a century after Kendrew and Perutz solved the myoglobin and hemoglobin structures, protein structures have become key features in biology, medicine, and biotechnology.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.

 ![](https://media.drugdesign.org/course/protein-structure/13_1_0_0_1.png){: loading=lazy }
 ### The Pharmaceutical Connection

-Protein structures are highly important for the pharmaceutical industry whose role is to convert the knowledge acquired in many areas into useful drugs.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/pharmaceutical-connection-1f6ed16c'><i class='fa fa-play' aria-hidden='true'></i></button>Protein structures are highly important for the pharmaceutical industry whose role is to convert the knowledge acquired in many areas into useful drugs.
 3D structures of disease-relevant proteins are used for the rational design and development of drugs and diagnostic tools.
 Examples of some protein structures that have served as a basis for the successful design of drugs are shown here (move the mouse to visualize their respective therapeutic areas).

 ![](https://media.drugdesign.org/course/protein-structure/13_2_0_0_1.png){: loading=lazy }
 ### A Fascinating Field

-This terminates our introduction to Protein Structure.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/fascinating-field-be724f5f'><i class='fa fa-play' aria-hidden='true'></i></button>This terminates our introduction to Protein Structure.
 We hope that this chapter has increased your understanding of the complex world of protein structure.
 The tremendous increase in our knowledge generated by this field, its rapid application and conversion into useful drugs, as well as the beauty of protein structure and function will continue to nurture research focusing on the discovery and application of the subtle machinery underlying life processes.
 In the years to come progress and advances will doubtless be achieved, far beyond what we can imagine today.
 *[nce]: New Chemical Entity: a compound not previously described.